When most people in Portland think of “orthodontists” and “orthodontics,” they immediately think of braces.

 Furthermore, the expander is not nearly as effective because it is only moving the teeth and not the jaw bone.

-In order to widen the upper jaw after the suture closes, the patient must go through a surgical procedure.
+To widen the upper jaw after the suture closes, the patient must go through a surgical procedure.
 This entails a consultation, diagnosis and treatment plan by both an orthodontist and an oral surgeon.
-They will work together coordinate treatment to achieve the desired result.
+They will work together to coordinate treatment to achieve the desired result.

 Surgery is easily avoidable by seeing an orthodontist at the correct stage of development, getting an early diagnosis and proceeding with the correct treatment.

 When Should My Child See an Orthodontist?

 The American Association of Orthodontics recommends children see an orthodontist by the age of 7.
 When it comes to expanders, we definitely want to take advantage of growth potential to avoid surgery and get the best result we can.

 Most pediatric dentists are well aware of expanders and the great work they do, and will advise when is the right time for an examination by an orthodontist.
 However, when in doubt, it’s better to be on the early side of an exam rather than on the late side!